-The report published in March 2022 (Accessed on 03, March 2022), please see:
+The report published in March 2022 (Accessed on 03, March 2022):

 Metaverse and Money: Decrypting the Future (citi.com)

 Notably, we kept only the first disclosure in cases where a certain firm releases several disclosures in a relatively short period of five days.
 Disclosures of firms in period larger than five days ("Repetitive") are left in the Full sample but are excluded in our second definition of the sample ("Full Sample excluding Repetitive"), as explained subsequently.